FoolCode/Plugin/README.md

 * __Hooks__

 	Place them in your code to execute events.
-Unlike several other packages, these Hooks allow interacting with the data and returning new values.
+Unlike several other packages, these Hooks allow interacting with the data and can hold the scope of the class.
 * __Events__

 	The events happen when a Hook with the same key is encountered.
 Events accept static methods and Closures, as well as a priority, because _you can stack them and have them passing variables to each other_.
 * __Result__

 	The object that Hooks and Events share, and return.
 They keep your code clean from mysterious function parameters and even more confusing return values.
 * __Plugin__

-	The internal package handler. _Plugins are actually Composer packages._ Use the bootstrap file to create new events and use the install/uninstall/upgrade system.
-Read the composer file with the config functions.
+	The internal package handler. _Plugins are actually Composer packages._ Use the bootstrap file to create new events and use the install/uninstall/upgrade hooks.

 * __Loader__